awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ### Setting Elasticsearch Logging Thresholds<a name="es-createdomain-configure-slow-logs-indices"></a>

 Elasticsearch disables slow logs by default\.
 After you enable the *publishing* of slow logs to CloudWatch, you still must specify logging thresholds for each Elasticsearch index\.
 These thresholds define precisely what should be logged and at which log level\.
 Settings vary slightly by Elasticsearch version\.
-For summaries of each version, see [Slow Log](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-slowlog.html) in the Elasticsearch documentation\.

 You specify these settings through the Elasticsearch REST API\.
 An example follows: